skfarhad/hazard_reporting_system/backend/README.md

 ### Model Structure

-- **Incident**: Represents an incident report with fields for contact number, provider, location, description, additional info, status, and address.
+- **Incident**: Represents an incident report with fields for contact number, provider, image, location, description, additional info, status, and address.
 - **Provider**: Represents a provider with fields for name, description, API key, website link, and logo URL.
 - **Volunteer**: Represents a volunteer with fields for full name, contact number, location, address, activity status, notes, and assistance type.

 ### API Structure

-- **Incident API**: Allows providers to create incidents.
+- **Incident API**:
+  Allows providers to create incidents.
 Requires API key for authentication.

+  Allows you to retrieve information about incidents.
+You can either fetch details for a specific incident by its ID or retrieve a list of all incidents.
+Requires API key for authentication.
 - **Volunteer API**: Provides a list of active volunteers.
 No authentication required.

 ## How to Use the APIs

-- **Incident API**: To create an incident, make a POST request to `/api/incidents/` with the required fields and include the API key in the `Authorization` header in the format `Api-Key <your_api_key>`.
+- **Incident API**:
+  To create an incident, make a POST request to `/api/incidents/` with the required fields and include the API key in the `Authorization` header in the format `Api-Key <your_api_key>`.

+ To retrieve incident data, you can make a GET request to the `/api/incidents/view/` endpoint.
+This can be used to fetch either a list of all incidents or a specific incident by its `/api/incidents/view/<id>` ID.
+The request must include an API key in the `Authorization` header in the format `Api-Key <your_api_key>`.

 - **Volunteer API**: To retrieve the list of active volunteers, make a GET request to `/api/volunteers/`.
 No authentication is required.